mazong1123/coreclrcodebook/src/vm/README.md

 https://github.com/dotnet/coreclr/blob/master/Documentation/botr/method-descriptor.md

-### How to iterate fields of an object
+### How to iterate fields of an `Object`

-Given an instance of Object type, to iterate its fields we need to do following as prerequisites:
+Given an instance of Object type, to iterate its fields we need to do following:

 - Get the method table of the object.
 This can be done via `object->GetMethodTable()`.

-- Construct a `ApproxFieldDescIterator`:
+- Construct an `ApproxFieldDescIterator`:
     ```cpp
     ApproxFieldDescIterator(methodTable, ApproxFieldDescIterator::INSTANCE_FIELDS);
     ```